Few-shot training LLMs for project-specific code-summarization: Conclusion

 \section{Conclusion}

-The large language model is getting popular and getting larger every few months.
+Large language models are gaining popularity and are getting even larger every few months.
 In this paper, we investigated the effectiveness of few-shot training for code summarization task and found that it can significantly outperform a fine-tuned model trained with thousands of samples with just ten samples.
 This sample efficiency also opens the door for using the same project samples, which are known to be sharing vocabulary and other critical internal properties of the project.
 We observed the impact of same-project few-shot training and found that a few-shot codex in the same-project setting performs better than a cross-project, and the overall improvement is statistically significant.
 Applying same-project data is very promising and feasible because ten samples for a task like summarization can be generated within a few hours of the development process.
 We believe that same-project few-shot training with LLM models can benefit other SE tasks also.
 Finally, code summarization dataset is made available anonymously at \link{\url{https://doi.org/10.5281/zenodo.6592064}}.

+This work is supported by NSF CISE MEDIUM 2107592, and NSIF CISE LARGE 1414172.
+Ahmed is also supported by the College of Engineering Dean's Distinguished Fellowship at UC Davis.